Seaham Sea Glass

 The Most Fascinating Sea Glass in the World

-Seaham Sea Glass has gone from an unknow commodity in the USA to a coveted and cherished beach gem in the last 15 years.
+Seaham Sea Glass has gone from an unknow commodity 20 years ago, to a coveted and cherished beach gem around the world.
 We have been lucky in being the first USA artist to work with these unaltered gems.

 Glass Making in The Region

 There were many glass companies throughout in this region but, due to tides, wind and geography, this small stretch of beach yields sea glass from Victorian Era Glass factories.
 These art glass factories around the Tyne and Wear Region practiced many forms of decorative glassware and this tiny nook of a beach in Seaham, right in the downtown off the promenade of this quiet village provides some of the finest sea glass in the world.

 The North Sea is as treacherous, turbulent and rocky.
 During storms, great boulders sometimes get washed up on the town promenade.
 The constant wave action and rocky beaches are the perfect formula for top grade sea glass.

 End Of Day Glass (or .....EndO'Day coined by us in 2004) is heavily frosted sea gems of distinctive quality.

 The glass production in the area was strongest during the late 1800's to the early industrial era.
 Sunderland, the closest city, houses the National Glass Centre.
 They display the various wares made in the region during this period.